YES, Dads experience postpartum depression and anxiety too!

 Postpartum depression & anxiety affects the whole family

 Post-partum depression and anxiety in new dads doesn’t just affect dad.
 Left untreated, PPD in Dads is also linked to more strained relationships and increased family stress, poorer health for the baby, less frequent well visits for baby, increased risk of mental health issues for family members including baby, and behavioral problems in daycare or elementary school.
-By supporting non-birthing parents’ health, you are also supporting the family’s health.
+Researchers found that depression in dads is associated with a 42% increased risk of depression in children.
+If you or someone you care about is expereincing PPD/PPA, your support will not just support them, it will also support the outcome for the entire family.

 Finally, if you have a new dad in your life, check in on him, ask him how he is feeling, bring meals or offer to clean the house, walk the dog, or even watch the baby while he (and mom) get some sleep.
 It takes a village, after all.